suit-wg/architecture/draft-ietf-suit-architecture.md

 using manifest-provided information and data available on the device itself.
-For more detailed information and a longer list of information elements in the manifest consult the information model specification {{I-D.ietf-suit-information-model}}, which offers justifications for each element, and the manifest, see {{I-D.ietf-suit-manifest}}}, for details about how this information is included in the manifest.
+For more detailed information and a longer list of information elements in the manifest consult the information model specification {{I-D.ietf-suit-information-model}}, which offers justifications for each element, and the manifest, see {{I-D.ietf-suit-manifest}}, for details about how this information is included in the manifest.

 {{manifest-info}} provides examples of decisions to be made.